greg-raven/grus/_posts/2018-04-03-facebook-and-google-lied-to-us.md

 **Five things you need to know about Fake Net Neutrality**

-1. Fake Net Neutrality doesn’t apply to Google and Facebook.
+1. Fake Net Neutrality doesn't apply to Google and Facebook.
 2. Fake Net Neutrality allows for online censorship and less transparency.
-3. Fake Net Neutrality was a result of Google’s cozy relationship with Obama.
+3. Fake Net Neutrality was a result of Google's cozy relationship with Obama.
 4. Fake Net Neutrality ignores the near-monopoly power of Google and Facebook.
 5. Congressional efforts to protect Fake Net Neutrality by passing the CRA undermine any chance of real net neutrality protections.